ARBUCHELI/FENDWEB-BUCHELI-COURSE-ADDING-HYPERLINKS/README.md

 This URL is called a relative path and it looks a little different from the full URLs you’re used to seeing.
 That’s because it’s actually a link to another page on the same website, so we can omit the first part.
 Instead of www.jetsetter.com/resume.html we can abbreviate the link to just /resume.html.

 * Click on the link that you just made to navigate to see Alejandra’s resume!

+Take a look to the live example here: